aistats/aistats2024/index.md

 weight: 1
 ---

-The 27th International Conference on Artificial Intelligence and Statistics (AISTATS) will be held on April, 2024.
-This conference will be held at Valencia, Spain as an in-person event.
+The 27th International Conference on Artificial Intelligence and Statistics (AISTATS) will be held on May 2nd - May 4th, 2024.
+This conference will be held in Valencia, Spain as an in-person event.

 # Organizing Committee